Mitchell Brown (rugby union)

-Mitchell Brown (born 15 August 1993) is a New Zealand rugby union player who currently plays as a lock or loose forward for in New Zealand's domestic Mitre 10 Cup and the in the international Super Rugby competition.
+Mitchell Brown (born 15 August 1993) is a New Zealand rugby union player who played as a lock or loose forward for in New Zealand's domestic Mitre 10 Cup and the in the international Super Rugby competition.

 Early career

-Born and raised in New Plymouth on New Zealand's North Island, he attended New Plymouth Boys' High School in his hometown where he played first XV rugby.
-After leaving school, he started playing for Ingelwood in Taranaki's club rugby competition.
+Born and raised in Inglewood on New Zealand's North Island, he attended New Plymouth Boys' High School in his hometown where he played first XV rugby.
+After leaving school, he started playing for Inglewood in Taranaki's club rugby competition.

 Senior career

 Brown debuted for his home province, Taranaki in a Ranfurly Shield defense against King Country in 2012 while aged just 18 years old, but had to wait until the following year before making his national provincial championship bow.

 2014 saw him play 4 times, all from the replacements bench as Taranaki lifted the ITM Cup Premiership title with a 36–32 win over in the final.
 In 2015 he began to establish himself as a regular starter, playing 9 times, mainly as a lock as the Bulls were knocked out at the semi-final stage.
 They again reached the tournament's last 4 in 2016, with Brown playing in all 11 of their games during the campaign.